DarkStarSword/3d-fixes/Unity5/README.md

-There is a slightly more up to date version of this in the DX11 version of the World of Diving fix that will also partially fix physical lighting (specular highlights and environmental reflections moved to surface depth), but even it is lacking the recent advancements made to the DX9 templates (e.g. correct placement of specular highlights and environmental reflections).
+There is a slightly more up to date version of this in the DX11 version of the World of Diving fix that will also partially fix physical lighting (specular highlights and reflections moved to surface depth), but even it is lacking the recent advancements made to the DX9 templates (e.g. correct placement of specular highlights and reflections).